-Physical activity is essential to maintaining health.
+Exercise is essential for staying healthy.
 This much you know.

-But should those dealing with adrenal fatigue still exercise?
+But should you exercise if you are dealing with adrenal fatigue?

 Adrenal fatigue is a condition resulting in an imbalanced HPA axis.
 Your HPA (hypothalamic-pituitary-adrenal) axis evolved when your ancestors were hunter-gatherers.
 It is well equipped to deal with bear encounters, tribal warfare, and other short-lived stresses.
-Unfortunately, the long-term stress that is ubiquitous in modern society presents a large challenge to our body’s stress response system.
+Unfortunately, the long-term stresses of modern society challenge our body’s stress response system.

 Adrenal fatigue – a 21st-century syndrome

-In modern society, what you call stress is what is known as perceived stress.
-With perceived stress, there is no physical threat.
-But your brain interprets the situation as stressful – like when you see an overdrawn balance in your bank statement!
+In modern society, what we call stress is what is known as perceived stress.
+With perceived stress, there is no physical threat but your brain still interprets the situation as stressful – like when you see an overdrawn balance in your bank statement!

-Just like if you saw a bear, your body frees stored energy.
-When you have a bear encounter, the freeing of stored energy is incredibly helpful.
+If the stress is caused by a bear encounter, suddenly having more energy is incredibly helpful.
 It allows you to run longer and faster.
 In all likelihood, your body’s stress response system would save your life!

-But that same process of freeing stored energy is not so helpful for low bank account balances.
-You don’t need to mobilize energy to fight or flight based on your bank statement.
-But your body only knows stress as stress.
-Regardless of whether it’s from a bear or a negative bank balance.
+But that same process of freeing stored energy doesn’t really help if your bank account is overdrawn.
+You don’t need to mobilize energy for a fight or flight reaction based on your bank statement.
+But your body only knows stress as stress, regardless of whether it’s from a bear or a negative bank balance.

-Unfortunately, when there is no physical stress, the freeing of stored sugars can have a negative effect.
+Unfortunately, when there is no physical stress, releasing stored sugars into the blood stream can have a negative effect.
 This occurs in cases of obesity or blood sugar imbalances like diabetes and/or hypoglycemia.

-These modern-day stressors, like blood sugar imbalances, are long-term and do not go into remission.
+Modern day stressors like blood sugar imbalances are long term and do not go into remission.
 Contrast this with your stress response system that has adapted to intense, short-lived stress and you have a mismatch in terms of the stress and how our body is designed to respond to it.